ko1/allocation_tracer/README.md

 This output means that the age of 3434 T_OBJECT objects are 0, 96563
 objects are 1 and 2 objects are 7.
 Also the age of 3435 T_STRING
-objects are 0, 96556 are 1 and so on.
+objects are 0, 96556 objects are 1 and so on.

-Note that these number includes living objects and dead objects.
-For dead object, age means lifetime.
+Note that these numbers includes living objects and dead objects.
+For dead objects, age means lifetime.
 For living objects, age means current age.

 ## Contributing